Modified Release Aqueous Suspension for Intramuscular Injection

 Tell your doctor immediately, or go to Accident and Emergency at your nearest hospital

 heart or blood pressure problems such as:

-faster heart rate, slowed heart rate, heart beat irregularities
+very fast heart rate, slowed heart rate, heart rhythm irregularities

 body temperature changes such as: